Ndombolo: Kuduro

 The Angolan music genre known as kuduro has been profoundly shaped by the influence of ndombolo, particularly through a dance form known as andamento ndombolo, literally "walking ndombolo", a signature movement that also functions as a flexible stylistic component in kuduro choreography.
 Drawing on ndombolo's defining characteristics, such as intricate, rapid footwork and continuous shifts in weight between the feet, the steps often mimic exaggerated walking patterns, with both legs swinging dramatically forward and backward in extended motions.
 This locomotive pattern echoes the semantic nuance of andamento, which translates to "walking" in Portuguese.

-Kuduro assimilated several expressive traditions from ndombolo, with these adopted elements embodying the latter's improvisational spirit, particularly as cultivated by its early practitioners—urban male dancers and street youth known as shegue.
+Kuduro assimilated several expressive traditions from ndombolo, with these adopted elements embodying the latter's improvisational spirit, particularly as cultivated by its early practitioners, urban male dancers and street youth known as shegue.
 Among the most prominent influences are mimetic and theatrical gestures, such as simian-like movements that held deep cultural resonance within Congolese performance.
 Ndombolo's choreography often features exaggerated animal-inspired poses, imitating chimpanzees or a monkey-like gait with exaggerated lameness, to display humor and physical skill while projecting confidence in social environments.
-Kuduro absorbed this visual language, weaving it into its dance style.
-Foundational ndombolo techniques like circular hip rotations, energetic leg articulations, and rhythmic hip and buttock movements were reimagined in kuduro, with andamento ndombolo emerging as a central motif.
+Kuduro absorbed this visual language and weaved foundational ndombolo techniques, such as circular hip rotations, leg articulations, and hip and buttock movements, into its dance style, with andamento ndombolo emerging as a central motif.

 Ndombolo's imprint on kuduro is particularly evident in the latter's emphasis on rapid body-weight transfers, flexible knee articulation, and intricate lateral leg motions.
 Kuduro dancers often appear to possess rubbery, unstable legs due to the incessant postural shifts and alternating foot placements.
 The upper body remains relatively static, with the arms extended away from the torso to highlight the contrast between a poised upper frame and frenzied leg movements.